SlipKnot (web browser)

 SlipKnot was one of the earliest World Wide Web browsers, available to Microsoft Windows users between November 1994 and January 1998.
 It was created by Peter Brooks of MicroMind, Inc. to provide a fully graphical view of the web for users without a SLIP or other TCP/IP connection to the net, hence the name – SLIP...not.
-SlipKnot provided a graphical web experience through what would otherwise be a text-only Unix shell account.
+SlipKnot provided a graphical web experience through what would otherwise be a text-only however you had the option of not download images if on a very slow dial-up Unix shell account.
 SlipKnot version 1.0 was released on November 22, 1994, approximately 3 weeks before Netscape's Netscape Navigator version 1.0 came out.
 It was designed to serve a significant fraction of PC/Windows-based Internet users who could not use Mosaic or Netscape at that time.
 (Internet Explorer was released in the following year after SlipKnot, in August 1995.)